n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 # Higher-Order Functions

-if the last parameter of a function is a function, you can omit the parentheses
+If the last parameter of a function is a function, you can omit the parentheses

 - ```Kotlin
 listOf(2,4,6,8).filter{ number -> number > 5 }